Puyodead1/quick-spotify-wrapper/README.md

 })();
 ```

-What this does is generated recommendations from artists, genres, and tracks provided.
+What this does is generates recommendations from artists, genres, and tracks provided.
 You can provide up to 5 tracks, genres, and artists. this is the most basic example.

 Here is a more complex example: